Kia Sedona Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Kia Sedona are $896 a year including full coverage.
-Comprehensive costs an estimated $162, collision costs $196, and liability coverage is $402.
-Liability-only coverage costs around $446 a year, with high-risk coverage costing around $1,922.
-Teen drivers pay the highest rates at $3,550 a year or more.
+Estimated insurance rates for a Kia Sedona are $896 a year including full coverage.
+Comprehensive costs an estimated $162 a year, collision insurance costs $196, and liability costs $402.
+Liability-only insurance costs as little as $446 a year, and high-risk driver insurance costs around $1,922.
+Teenage drivers pay the most at up to $3,550 a year.

 Average premium for full coverage: $896

-These estimates include $500 policy deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for different Sedona trim levels.
+Full coverage includes $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all 50 U.S. states and Sedona trim levels.

-For the normal driver, Kia Sedona insurance prices go from as low as $446 for your basic liability-only policy to a much higher rate of $1,922 for coverage for higher-risk drivers.
+For the average 40-year-old driver, insurance rates for a Kia Sedona range from as low as $446 for liability-only coverage to a high of $1,922 for a driver who has had serious violations or accidents.

-Choosing to live in a large city has a large influence on the price of auto insurance.
-More rural locations have a lower frequency of comprehensive and collision claims than larger metro areas.
+Your location can make a big difference on the price of auto insurance.
+More rural locations are statistically proven to have a lower frequency of comprehensive and collision claims than densely populated cities.
+The diagram below illustrates the difference location can make on insurance prices.

 Use the form below to get customized rates for your location.